Davekibh/Davekibh/README.md

 ### About me🧑:
 I am Computer Engineering student and a Certified Java Developer by CCA(Cambridge Certification Authority).<br/>
 I have done Internship as a FullStack Developer as well as Website Tester.<br/>
-I am interested in learning DS,ML,AI and would 💖 to grow my knowledge in these Technologies.
+I am interested in learning DS, ML, AI and would 💖 to grow my knowledge in these Technologies.

 <img align="right" alt="GIF" src="https://res.cloudinary.com/emishalabs/image/upload/q_80/v1612203030/UtkalHacks%203.0/camputer-image_zmpt7b.webp" width="400" height="280" />